OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 When you attack a creature with this weapon and roll a 20 on the attack roll, that target takes an extra 4d6 slashing damage.
 Then roll another d20.
 If you roll a 20, you lop off one of the target’s limbs, with the effect of such loss determined by the GM.
 If the creature has no limb to sever, you lop off a portion of its body instead.

-In addition, you can speak the sword’s command word to cause the blade to shed bright light in a 10* foot radius and dim light for an additional 10 feet.
+In addition, you can speak the sword’s command word to cause the blade to shed bright light in a 10-foot radius and dim light for an additional 10 feet.
 Speaking the command word again or sheathing the sword puts out the light.

 #### Sword of Wounding